waterbycounty

 What's happening with rivers in Albany County right now?

-Albany County's primary USGS streamgage on the LARAMIE RIVER is currently reading 17 cubic feet per second — 15% of the long-term mean of 111.04 cfs.
+Albany County's primary USGS streamgage on the LARAMIE RIVER has a pipeline snapshot of 17 cubic feet per second — 15% of the long-term mean of 111.04 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Albany County water compare to the Wyoming average?